11+ Creative DIY Terrarium Ideas to Try – Get Your Craft On!

-The wonderful thing about the terrarium hobby is that there are so many ways to be creative and conjure original and beautiful work.
+The wonderful thing about the terrarium hobby is the many ways to be creative and conjure original and beautiful work.

 It is a niche that lies at the intersection between nature, art, and science.

-It is, therefore, a field ripe for experimentation and one in which new ground is broken constantly.
+Therefore, it’s a field ripe for experimentation and where new ground is constantly broken.

-So, I thought a good idea would be to compile some of my favourite ways to innovate your designs with these eleven unique terrarium ideas.
+So, I thought compiling some of my favorite ways to innovate your designs (with these twelve unique terrarium ideas) would be a good idea.

 Whether you find an idea you would like to emulate or another that serves as inspiration – there is a little something for everyone on this list, so stick around.